szaumoor/ZSTweaks/README.md

 **Component 230:** Make Cloak of Fear work as a temporary aura of fear, like in IWDEE

 For the most part I don't think this spell is worth memorizing.
 Now instead of being a one-off horror effect, it creates an "aura" that triggers once per round for 3 rounds, with the same specifications as the original spell.

+This uses the same filename and the same effect that in IWDEE, and attempts to patch known spells that remove fear effects.
+Might need to be updated if new ways to remove fear are introduced.

 **Component 240:** Make Goodberries generate six berries, each healing 2d4 instead of 1 point of damage, and granting very slow regeneration for 8 hours